-One carcass class entry per participant is allowed.
-Each carcass class participant must pay a \$5 carcass class fee to the Swine Council prior to unloading.
-(02/2013, 02/2016, 01/2020) Hogs must be ear notched and then tagged by the junior fair swine identification (tagging) date (01/2021).
+SWINE CARCASS All junior fair swine participants are eligible for participation.
+All junior fair market swine exhibitors interested in competing will be required to sign-up for participation in swine carcass on 4-H online and Fair Entry during eligibility windows.
+(01/2023) One carcass class entry per participant is allowed.
+Each carcass class participant must pay a \$10 carcass class fee to the Swine Council prior to unloading.
+(01/2024) All other fees are determined by the processor and are the responsibility of the exhibitor.
+(01/2024) Hogs must be tagged by the junior fair swine identification (tagging) date (01/2021).

 Tagged hogs are eligible for the live show at Portage County Randolph Fair.

-To be eligible for carcass class, the junior fair carcass participant MUST exhibit a live hog at the Portage County Randolph Fair.
-Only Grand Champion and Reserve Grand Champion carcasses will sell at the Portage County Randolph Fair livestock auction.
-Buyer pays processing fees for Grand Champion and Reserve Grand Champion carcass hogs.
+Hogs must weigh between 230 and 310 pounds live weight (02/2013) to be eligible.
+In order to place in the carcass class, the carcass entry must make the rail.
+(01/2025) To be eligible for carcass class, the junior fair carcass participant MUST exhibit a live hog at the Portage County Randolph Fair or they are ineligible to bring a carcass animal to the Fair the following year at discretion of the Swine Council.
+(01/2025) Only Grand Champion and Reserve Grand Champion carcasses will sell at the Portage County Randolph Fair livestock auction.
 Grand Champion and Reserve Grand Champion carcasses are sold as split carcasses.
 (01/2019) Champion carcass hogs are sold by carcass weight, not live weight.
+(01/2025) Buyer pays processing fees for Grand Champion and Reserve Grand Champion carcass hogs.